What is the Gas Safe Register & Why It Matters | GMS Buckingham

 Share this article

-If you have gas central heating or you cook with gas, you need to get your boiler and appliances installed and serviced by an engineer who is Gas Safe registered.
-Not only is this essential for insurance and warranties, but it is also the best way to ensure that you and your family are safe.
-It is also a legal requirement that all engineers who work with gas are on the Gas Safe register.
+If you have gas central heating or you cook with gas in your home, you need to get your boiler and appliances installed, maintained, and serviced by an engineer who is Gas Safe registered.

 What Does the Gas Safe Register Do?

-The stated purpose of the Gas Safe Register is to “protect the public from unsafe gas work.”
-In practice, this includes:
+The primary, stated purpose of the Gas Safe Register is to “protect the public from unsafe gas work.”
+To achieve this, the registration body operates on several critical fronts:

-• Inspecting the work completed by Gas Safe engineers to ensure it meets rigorous standards.
+• Rigorous Inspections: They regularly inspect the work completed by Gas Safe engineers to ensure it continuously meets exceptionally high safety and technical standards.

 What Does an Engineer Have to do to Become Gas Safe Registered?

-Engineers who wish to work with gas must become registered with the Gas Safe register.
-This is a legal requirement.
+Becoming a certified gas expert requires rigorous training.
+Engineers who wish to legally work with gas must actively register with the Gas Safe Register.

 Recent Posts